Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Results and discussion

 \section{Results and discussion}

 We now discuss the electric and thermoelectric characterization of the device in Fig.~\ref{Fig1} (a).
 The current–voltage (I–V) characteristics of both GN and GNNM regions display a linear trend, as shown in Fig.~S2 (a) in the Supplementary Information.
-The measured resistances are approximately $\sim 89~\Omega$ for GN and $\sim 394~\Omega$ for GNNM.
+The measured resistances are approximately $\sim 89~\Omega$ for the GN region and $\sim 394~\Omega$ for GNNM region.
+We additionally measure the contact resistance of the central electrode (Th$_2$) using a three-point method and obtain a value of $\sim 6~\Omega$.
+This result indicates quite good ohmic contacts, which do not dominate transport measurements.
+Since all the nanowires were fabricated simultaneously prior to nanomeshing, it is reasonable to assume that the graphene/electrode interfaces exhibit similar properties.
 Transconductance measurements are conducted at a fixed $\sim 6$~mV source-drain voltage for both regions, while sweeping the gate voltage (Fig.~S2 (b) in Supplementary Information).
-We apply Ohm’s second law to extract the electrical conductivity $\sigma$ for the GN region, which has a well-defined rectangular geometry.
-For the GNNM region, the electrical conductivity is estimated by modeling the graphene nanomesh as a network of interconnected graphene nanowires (GNNWs) \cite{liang_Xiaogan_Jung_2010_formation, han_Melinda_Y_2007_energy}, each with identical resistance $R_{\text{NW}}$ (Fig.~S3 (a) in Supplementary Information).
-We use SPICE simulation software to calculate $R_{\text{NW}}$ from the total measured resistance of the network by taking into account the pore geometry and arrangement.
-From $R_{\text{NW}}$ we extract the GNNM electrical conductivity.
-Details of the calculation can be found in the Supplementary Information.
+We apply Ohm’s second law to extract the electrical conductivity of the GN ($\sigma_{GN}$) and GNNM ($\sigma_{GNNM}$) regions.
+While this approach is exact for the GN part which has a well-defined rectangular geometry, in the case of the GNNM part, $\sigma_{GNNM}$ has to be considered as an effective physical quantity.
+Figure~\ref{Fig3} (a) presents the extracted $\sigma_{GN}$ and $\sigma_{GNNM}$ as a function of the applied gate voltage $V_G$ (open and solid symbols, respectively).